Our History

 2024 to date: Parenting workshops in Cayes, Haiti

 Women Sunshine of Hope Organization (OFASOL) delivers the AKOR method to parents and adolescents of the Cayes-Simon community.
-Participants in a whole-day seminar describe their experience and the learning they acquired in a focus group that follows.
+Participants in a whole-day seminar describe their experience in the focus group that follows.

 Their leader Bertinie Lyncé faces numerous challenges.
-She vows to continue her work in supporting these families and spreading the AKOR method in surrounding communities.
+She vows to continue her work and spread the AKOR method in surrounding communities.

 2026: Online Train-the-Trainer

 14 participants from Haiti, Canada, and across the United States, meet on Teams during 3 consecutive sessions that last 3 hours each.
 Before the sessions, they review the AKOR parenting video series, the Train-the-Trainer videos, and the Facilitators guide.
-They team up to prepare the presentations that they are required to make in order to practice their role as a Parent workshop facilitator.
+They team up to practice their role as a Parent workshop facilitator.

 The experience is highly interactive in spite of the distance.